DBJHU/DBJHU.github.io/README.md

-<h1>Welcome to my training material test lab and Markdown "sampler" where I share fabulous data science resources while teaching myself new ways to present information using Markdown!!</h1>
+<h1>Welcome to my training material test lab and Markdown "sampler"! </h1>

+### Where I share fabulous data science resources while teaching myself new ways to present information using Markdown!!

 # OMOP CDM Basic Data Dictionary
 For a sample interactive OMOP data dictionary, please click on the image below: